openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_video.rst

    You replace the default values with your own.

 3. In the **Component Display Name** field, enter an identifying name for this video.
-Students see this name as a header for the video and when they place the cursor over the unit in the course ribbon.
+This name appears as a heading above the video and as a tooltip in the learning sequence at the top of the **Courseware** page.

 #.
 In the **Default Video URL** field, enter the URL of the video.
 Example
    URLs follow.